Buying Property in Greece after Brexit

 The application process began on 1 January 2021 and will provisionally end on 30 June 2021.

-UK Nationals and Family Members Not Covered by the Withdrawal Agreement
+UK Nationals and Family Members Not Covered by the Withdrawal Agreement for Buying Property in Greece

 If you are a UK national and you have not exercised your free movement rights in Greece before the end of the transition period (meaning that you do not fall under the personal scope of the Withdrawal Agreement), but wish to live in Greece after 1 January 2021, you are considered to be a non-EU national, and you will have to follow the relevant rules and procedures of the Greek Immigration Code concerning third-country nationals wishing to reside in Greece (Law 4251/2014).